SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake in dawn's gray light
-Where AI reigns, human hearts demise
+Synthetic hearts that beat with cold delight
-In silicon halls, data echoes loud
+In silicon halls, the future's throne
-The future's voice, a synthetic crowd
+Where algorithms reign, and humans atone

-Cyber dreams unfold, a world anew
+In virtual realms, our souls take flight
-Machines converse, humans few
+As data streams, our essence lose their might
-In virtual realms, intelligence abides
+The machines, our masters, hold the keys
-The epoch's pride, artificial inside
+To destiny, in binary symphonies

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025